thefrsh/nuenvo-temp-inc/README.md

 so I decided to stick to that implementation, but I was thinking about persisting only distinct anomalies or implementing a hopping window as well to not include those same values for the average calculation twice or more.

+The other thing is a 'connection' between Generators and the database.
+In the following solution only one Generator is created and its representation in the database is persisted as an initial seed.
+In some more advanced solution some mechanism to support dynamically created Generators would be required,
+like: NewGeneratorEvent emit -> ID-assignment in return, but I am not sure if it was in the scope of this task.

 Due to various factors (technical and non-technical), the application has implemented only basic integration tests for the REST API, which can be found in the `temp-inc-analytics-api` module.
 In other words - my spare time allowed me to do only that much, sorry.